saschwarz/ngx-paddle-wrapper/projects/paddle/README.md

 The author has no affiliation with Paddle.com Market Limited.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4 and updated to Angular v15.

 ## How to use